Wheat Procurement In Sindh To Start From March 5, In Punjab By April 5 - UrduPoint

 The Economic Coordination Coordination (ECC) of Cabinet in its recent meeting had accorded the approval for procuring 8.25 million tons wheat during current procurement campaign, he added.

-The Provincial Government of Punjab had been tasked to procure 4.5 million tons of grains in order to fulfill the domestic requirements as well as keeping strategic reserves of food grains, he added.
+The Provincial Government of Punjab had been tasked to procure 4.5 million tons of grains to fulfill the domestic requirements as well as keeping strategic reserves of food grains, he added.

 The provinces were assigned procurements tasks after due deliberations and their food departments had agreed to procure assigned targets in order to fulfill their consumption needs, he added.